Taryn Terrell: Personal life

 Terrell attended the University of New Orleans, majoring in marketing.
 Terrell is a co-leader for a volunteer mission group called Hope Children's Home that provides love and time to children that have been neglected, abused, and discarded.
 Terrell is a founder for a volunteer mission foundation called Cystic Fibrosis Foundation.

 In 2008, Terrell became a vegan due to animal rights.
 However, she revealed she was no longer a vegan in 2010.

 She is also a convert to Christianity.

 Terrell first appeared in Playboy in the special College Girls edition of January 2007.
 She next appeared in the February/March 2010 issue of the Playboy Lingerie Special Edition.
 The photos were an accumulation of previous photoshoots that she had done for the magazine prior to signing with WWE, and show her fully naked.
 She appeared again in Playboy in November 2010, in the special issue Big Boobs, Hot Buns, with the photos having been taken prior to her signing with WWE.
 Terrell has appeared in an issue of Maxim and on Sky Sports.com.

 Terrell previously dated Alfonso Ribeiro in 2008.
 Terrell became engaged to Drew Galloway, who appears on-screen as wrestler Drew McIntyre, in July 2009.
 The couple married in Las Vegas in May 2010.
 On May 24, 2011, Terrell announced that she and Galloway were divorcing.

 Terrell gave birth to a girl named Emerson on March 2, 2014.
 Terrell married professional motorcyclist and stunt man Joseph Dryden in 2015.
+And Terrell gave birth to her son named Rhett in 2017.